guidance-guarantee-programme/pension_guidance/content/appointments.md

 ## Before you book

 You should be aged **50 or over** and have a **defined contribution** pension.
 This is a pension based on how much you and possibly your employer paid into your pot.
 It’s not a final salary pension.

-In your appointment, the guidance specialist will:

-- explain your pension options
-- explain tax
-- discuss which options might be suitable for  you
-- give you tips on what you can do next

-Afterwards you’ll get a summary of what was discussed.

 ^ Pension Wise guidance specialists are impartial.
 They don’t recommend any products or companies and won’t tell you how to invest your money.